RedPointGlobal/terraform-azurerm-rgoh/README.md

 - Network Watcher Flow Logs
 - Azure Diagnostics
 ```

-### Assumptions
-- The modules assume the spoke and Hub Network VNETs are in different Azure subscriptions.

 ### Example Usage
 Please refer to the ```examples/``` directory at the root of this repository .
 You can execute the ```terraform apply``` command in the examples folder to try the modules